A quick explanation of the Objectives and Key Results management tool.

 An OKR consists of an Objective that tells you where to go and several Key Results that you need to achieve to get to your Objective.
 Initiatives are all tasks and projects that will help you to achieve your Key Results.

-- Key Results: site visits – active users make on average 5 visits per week; to get a net promoter score of 85%; non-paid traffic of 80%; involvement: 75% of users create a full profile.
+- Key Results: active users make on average 5 visits per week; the net promoter score is 85%; the non-paid traffic is 80%; 75% of users create a full profile (involvement).

 The OKR method deals in quarterly (or monthly) goal cycles, providing an agile, iterative approach to goal definition instead of applying a static plan with fixed yearly goals.